Ty Cobb (song): Origin and recording

 "Ty Cobb" features lyrics written by frontman Chris Cornell and music written by bassist Ben Shepherd.
 Cornell and Shepherd play mandolin and mandola on the track.
 Cornell on the song:

 Well, Ben actually had the idea that he wanted to hear mandolin on that song, and so we called some people and they brought like, these older mandolins down for us to try, 'cause they thought they were really great, and then we picked them up and just played 'em, and that was about it, the first time we ever played them.

 Composition

-"Ty Cobb" begins with a quiet, 22-second intro before acquiring a frenetic pace throughout the rest of the song.
+"Ty Cobb" is a punk rock song, beginning with a quiet, 22-second intro before acquiring a frenetic pace throughout the rest of the song.
 Guitarist Kim Thayil said, "'Ty Cobb' sounds like it may fall apart at any second but it remains intact.
 That is an element that a lot of rock bands neglected.
 But punk rock has always had that element of barely being able to hold on to the steering wheel."

 Lyrics

 "Ty Cobb" was originally titled "Hot Rod Death Toll", but the lyrics reminded Shepherd of the infamous baseball player Ty Cobb.
-He broke many records and still holds he all-time career batting average record (.366), but acquired a reputation for racism, violence and alcoholism, largely due to now-discredited books and articles by controversial writer Al Stump.
+He broke many records and still holds the all-time career batting average record (.366), but acquired a reputation for racism, violence, and alcoholism, largely due to now-discredited books and articles by controversial writer Al Stump.